ethlo/chronograph/README.md

 Easy to use Java Chronograph (stopwatch) allowing measurement of elapsed time for tasks.

 ## Features
-* Support for showing accumulated timings for tasks
+* Support for showing accumulated and average timings for one or more tasks
-* ASCII table support for detailed result output
+* "ASCII table" support for detailed result output on the console or in a log file (80 characters wide by default)
 * No dependencies
+* High test coverage

 ## Getting started
 ```java